-Conveniently, DESKMAG and their partners recently completed the first global coworking survey.
-We’ve sampled from a few articles that report the results.
+Conveniently, DESKMAG does yearly global coworking surveys.
+We’ve sampled from a few articles.

 Why people use coworking, from a March 2011 article from DESKMAG: